pushkarparanjpe/django-awsome/README.md

 * S3 Details
 `AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_STORAGE_BUCKET_NAME`
+Where `AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY` are your IAM User's key-pair credentials.
+And `AWS_STORAGE_BUCKET_NAME` is the name of your S3 bucket.

 * Postgresql DB Details
 `DB_ENGINE, DB_HOST, DB_NAME, DB_PASSWORD, DB_PORT, DB_USER`
+Since we are using Postgresql DB as backend, specify the `DB_ENGINE` as `django.db.backends.postgresql_psycopg2` Get the value for `DB_HOST, DB_NAME, DB_PASSWORD, DB_PORT, DB_USER` from the RDS console.

 * Admin details
 `SUPER_USER_EMAIL, SUPER_USER_NAME, SUPER_USER_PASSWORD`
+Specify these so that a superuser will get created and you will be able to access the dango admin using these credentials.

 #### 2. Clone and deploy django-awsome to EBS
 `git clone https://github.com/pushkarparanjpe/django-awsome.git`